Aryna Sabalenka: 2023: Australian Open champion, No. 1

-Her next tournament was Montréal, where she defeated Petra Martić, before losing in three sets to eventual runner-up Liudmila Samsonova.
-She next reached the semifinals in Cincinnati, defeating Ann Li, Daria Kasatkina, and Ons Jabeur, before falling once again in three sets to Karolína Muchová.
-At the US Open, Sabalenka reached the semifinals by defeating Maryna Zanevska, Jodie Burrage, Clara Burel, Daria Kasatkina, and Zheng Qinwen in straight sets, dropping just 21 games in all five matches.
-Following these wins, Sabalenka became the first player since Serena Williams in 2016 to reach the semifinals of all four major events in one year.
-She faced Madison Keys in the semifinals, recovering from a set and break deficit and serving to stay in the match four times in the final two sets.
-In her second major final of the year, Sabalenka faced Coco Gauff, and lost in three sets.
-Due to the loss of No. 1 Iga Świątek in the fourth round, Sabalenka became, for the first time, the world No. 1 tennis player at the conclusion of the tournament.
-Sabalenka became the 29th player to be ranked No. 1 in the world on the WTA Tour, and the second Belarusian, after Victoria Azarenka.
-She was also just the eighth female player to have been ranked No. 1 in the Open Era in both singles and doubles at some point in their careers.
-With Sabalenka reaching the final, she became the first woman since Serena Williams to reach the semifinals or better at all four majors in a season since 2016.
+At the US Open, Sabalenka defeated Maryna Zanevska, Jodie Burrage, Clara Burel, Daria Kasatkina, and Zheng Qinwen, without dropping a set, to reach her third consecutive US Open semifinal.
+She became the first player to reach the semifinals of all four major events in one year since Serena Williams in 2016.
+She outlasted Madison Keys after losing the first set 6–0 to reach her first US Open final.
+In the final, she lost to sixth seed Coco Gauff in three sets.
+Due to the loss of No. 1 Iga Świątek in the fourth round, Sabalenka became, for the first time, the world No. 1 tennis player.
+She became the 29th player to be ranked No. 1 in the world on the WTA Tour, and the second Belarusian, after Victoria Azarenka.
+She was also the eighth female player to have been ranked No. 1 in the Open Era in both singles and doubles at some point in their careers.

+After the US Open, Sabalenka played at the China Open.
+She defeated wildcard entrant Sofia Kenin, qualifier Katie Boulter, and Jasmine Paolini, without dropping a set, to reach the quarterfinals.
+In the quarterfinals, she lost to fifth seed Elena Rybakina in straight sets.

-After the US Open, Sabalenka reached the quarterfinals of the China Open, losing to Rybakina.
-At the WTA Finals, she defeated Rybakina and Sakkari and lost to Pegula in the group stage.
-Sabalenka then lost in the semifinals to Świątek, who would go on to win the event.
+Sabalenka made her third consecutive appearance at the WTA Finals.
+She defeated Maria Sakkari and Elena Rybakina but lost to Jessica Pegula in the round-robin stage.
+In the semifinals, she lost to Iga Świątek in straight sets, who would go on to win the event.
 As a result, Świątek reclaimed the world No. 1 ranking and Sabalenka finished as year-end No. 2.
-In December, Sabalenka was named the ITF World Champion.